 Remove the greens before cooking.
 But don’t throw them away.
 They can be used as herbs or to add flavor to a stock.
 Trim off the top where the green was attached and the tap root end.

-Boiling, steaming, microwaving or sautéing are probably the most common ways to prepare them.
+Boiling, steaming, microwaving, or sautéing are probably the most common ways to prepare them.
 In each case, they should be cut into 1/8th inch thick rounds and should be done in about four minutes in high heat.
 Sautéing with some butter is very popular.
-They can be glazed easily just by adding a teaspoon of sugar, syrup or honey at the end.
+They can be glazed easily just by adding a teaspoon of sugar, syrup, or honey at the end.
 Most of the time, all they really need is a tiny bit of salt and pepper.
-In the microwave, put into a glass dish with about 1/4 cup of water or white wine, cover tightly and heat on high about three minutes.
+In the microwave, put into a glass dish with about 1/4 cup of water or white wine, cover tightly, and heat on high for about three minutes.

 Stir-frying is also popular.
 Cutting the carrots in half and then into two-inch long sections will allow you to cut them into sticks, or juliennes, which cook quickly and evenly.
 Carrots should be added early in the stir-frying with any other hard vegetables.

 To roast, preheat the oven to 450 or 500.
 Cut the carrots in half and then into short (about 1-1/2 inches) lengths.
 Coat with about two teaspoons of extra virgin olive oil and spread evenly on a cookie or baking sheet.
 Bake for about 15 minutes, turning once about halfway through.